 ch which holds a channel object.
 This channel emits the values specified as a parameter in the

-of method.
+of channel factory.
 Thus the second line will print the following:

 Channel.from (which is now deprecated), fixing some inconsistent behaviors of the latter and providing better handling when specifying a range of values.
 For example, the following works with a range from 1 to 23:

-Channel.fromList creates a channel emitting the elements provided by a list object specified as an argument:
+Channel.fromList channel factory creates a channel emitting the elements provided by a list object specified as an argument:

-fromPath factory method creates a queue channel emitting one or more files matching the specified glob pattern.
+fromPath channel factory creates a queue channel emitting one or more files matching the specified glob pattern.

 This example creates a channel and emits as many items as there are files with a